 Make backups of your application server and database on a regular schedule so that you can recover in case of a system crash, data corruption, or other problems.

-You have a number of options for backing up your SAP HANA data on GCP, including:
+You have a number of options for backing up your SAP HANA data on Google Cloud, including: